 fbpx

-Checking a Client for Diastasis Recti
+How to Check a Client for Diastasis Recti

 While assessing postpartum clients for Diastasis Recti is standard practice, the check itself is anything but clear and simple.
 There are many variables that can influence the results, and even the most widely accepted definition of DR can be misleading when trying to get a true assessment of an individual’s core integrity or the degree of recovery work needed.
 This can certainly be frustrating for those looking to the DR check to provide precise measurements and clear guidance on how to proceed.